I hate to mention this, Moms of the World, though it is a truth that you already know.

 I would love a car wash—not a gift card for the car wash, which might suggest that it is the cost that makes me drive by the AutoSpa five times a day without stopping— but an actual turn-key and delivered car wash, complete with the trip over, the long wait in line, the inside-outside treatment and maybe even the tire shine, all while I write a blog post, or take a nap, or something.

 I would like someone else to consider having wrapping paper and boxes on hand.
 To not use my fabric scissors for paper and to not use the “good” paper I was saving.
 To clean up the little pieces of scrap wrap that fall to the ground and remain.

 I would like my dog to not become confused, or perhaps it is perturbed, every year about the irregularity of a pine tree indoors and think she is—ahem—outdoors, doing outdoor things when she is most definitely not.
 I would like my family to remember that just because I happen to be a mom and a nurse does not mean that I ought not be the default cleaner-upper of such enormously unfortunate dog behavior.

-I would like it if someone took my stuff to Goodwill.
+I would like someone to take my stuff to Goodwill.

 I would like more time, more light, more peace, more stillness.
 More seasonal holiday cheer.